MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-sign-in-users.md

 ---
-title: "Tutorial: Add sign in to a Python application"
+title: "Tutorial: Add sign in to a Python web app"
-description: Add sign in to an Python application
+description: Add sign in logic to an Python web app
 author: Dickson-Mwendia
 manager: CelesteDG
 ms.author: dmwendia